acidtone/wp-sait/assignments/assignment-3/README.md

   - link: link href

 ### 5. Posts
-- 10 posts (enough to require pagination).
-See instructions for post content expectations.
+- See instructions for post content expectations.
+- 10 posts (pagination not required).
 - create a Posts page that uses pagination (example: 5 posts per page)
 - create a single post page for displaying a single (you guessed it) post
 - should be date based with valid Jekyll post filenames